emdgroup/baybe/README.md

 ### Optional: Defining the Optimization Strategy

 As an optional step, we can specify details on how the optimization should be conducted.
 If omitted, BayBE will choose a default setting.

-For our chemistry example, we combine two selection strategies:
+For our example, we combine two selection strategies:

-1. In cases where no measurements have been made prior to the interaction with BayBE, a random experiment selection strategy is used to produce initial recommendations.
+1. In cases where no measurements have been made prior to the interaction with BayBE, a selection via `initial_recommender` is used.
-2. As soon as the first measurements are available, we switch to a Bayesian approach where points are selected greedily from a probabilistic prediction model.
+2. As soon as the first measurements are available, we switch to `recommender`.

 For more details on the different strategies, their underlying algorithmic details, and their configuration settings, see